 What’s more, whereas higher testosterone can sometimes be linked to an increased cancer risk in men, vegans have been shown to be at least 9% less likely to develop prostate cancer.
-Vegetarians fared less favourably, suggesting that just cutting out meat and fish isn’t enough.
+Vegetarians fared less favorably, suggesting that just cutting out meat and fish isn’t enough.
 For maximum testosterone benefits with reduced cancer risk ditching animal products is the best way to go.

 #3 They Make It Harder To Stay At A Performance Weight